IIHIHIKII/ZenIP-private/ZenIP-000.md

     reference implementation but before activation on the Horizen network.
--   Final: When a Consensus or Standards Track ZenIP is both implemented and activated on the Horizen network. **TODO: not sure about these terms "implemented" and "final" perhaps something like "implemented - pre-release" and "implemented - released" or similar (pre-deployment/deployed), implemented/released.PeaStew**
+-   Final: When a Consensus or Standards Track ZenIP is both implemented and activated on the Horizen network.
 -   Obsolete: The status when a ZenIP is no longer relevant (typically when superseded or replaced by another ZenIP).